Taliesin268/rimes-compendium/content/Session Notes/Session 54 in-session notes.md

 Serenity Emelda would want to meet Rime & Ren - who are apparently interesting to me.

-Serenity is always surrounded by a three-part song like The Serene, and makes magic blocking rings
+Serenity is always surrounded by a three-part song like The Serene despite being humanoid, and makes magic blocking rings

 Some lady in this space touched each of us, and all the Emberlings crawl onto her, and she makes them disappear.